 Well, the default WordPress bulk edit feature for posts and pages is good.
 But with limitations.
 What are those limitations?
-What’s the easier and better way to bulk edit WordPress posts and pages?
+What’s the easier and better way to bulk edit WordPress posts and pages from one place?
 You’ll learn in this article.

 What’s good about bulk editing posts in WordPress?
 (Spoilers ahead)

 Now, if your site has five to ten pages or posts, bulk editing may not be that helpful.
 But as your content marketing picks up, bulk editing will become a necessity.

 Remember, without content marketing, you won’t survive the competition.

 So, editing those five-ten posts that seemed like a walk in the park will now look like a big problem.

 Fortunately, WordPress handles this well despite a few things (we’ll see that later).

-The bulk options in WordPress are a great time saver.
-You can bulk edit posts, categories, comments, authors, tags and even format.
+The bulk options in WordPress allow you to bulk edit posts, categories, comments, authors, tags and even format.